What are various types of sales variances in cost accounting

 While this variance has been used to isolate the effect of volume variations on profit, it still does not provide a great deal of information about the performance of products on the market.
 As a result, additional investigation is required.

-The impact on the profitability of the actual selling price is different from the budgeted selling price is calculated using the sales price variance (SPV).
+The impact on the profitability of the actual selling price is different from the budgeted selling price and is calculated using the sales price variance (SPV).
 Sales volume variance should be taken into consideration in conjunction with this variance.

 The following are the formulas for calculating each of these variances: